oetherington/jskorost/README.md

 ## Contributing

 Contributions are welcome - just send a pull request.
-Please follow the Linux kernel style guide and make sure your code compiles without warnings in Clang and GCC with `-W -Wall -Wextra -pedantic`.
+Please follow the Linux kernel style guide and make sure your code compiles without warnings in clang and gcc with `-W -Wall -Wextra -pedantic` and in clang++ and g++ with `-W -Wall -Wextra`.

 ## License